Skip Main Navigation

 Click photo above to read the biography of college namesake G. Allan Hancock.

-Allan Hancock College was founded in 1920 when the Santa Maria High School District established Santa Maria Junior College.
-Classes were held in high school rooms until 1937, when a bond issue passed and a college wing was built on the northwest corner of the high school campus.
+Allan Hancock College was founded in 1920, when the Santa Maria High School District established Santa Maria Junior College.
+Classes were initially held in high school classrooms until 1937, when voters approved a bond measure to construct a dedicated college wing on the northwest corner of the high school campus.

-In September 1954, the community voted to establish the Santa Maria Joint Junior College District.
-In 1963, the Lompoc Unified School District and Santa Ynez Union High School District were annexed to the community college district, and the district was renamed the Allan Hancock Joint Community College District.
+In September 1954, voters established the Santa Maria Joint Junior College District.
+In 1963, the Lompoc Unified School District and Santa Ynez Union High School District were annexed, and the district became the Allan Hancock Joint Community College District.

-Today the district includes all of northern Santa Barbara County and small parts of San Luis Obispo and Ventura counties, including the cities of Santa Maria, Lompoc, Cuyama, Guadalupe, Solvang, and Buellton and Vandenberg Space Force Base.
+Today, the district serves all of northern Santa Barbara County and portions of San Luis Obispo and Ventura counties, including Santa Maria, Lompoc, Guadalupe, Cuyama, Solvang, Buellton, and Vandenberg Space Force Base.

 Academics and Career Training

-The Community Education program, active since 1973, offers hundreds of noncredit and fee-based classes.
-Program areas include English as a second language, basic skills, citizenship, short-term vocational and other curriculum areas.
+Community Education, established in 1973, continues to provide hundreds of noncredit and fee-based classes in areas such as English as a second language, citizenship, workforce skills, and personal enrichment.

 Student Success and Community Commitment